 To ensure compliance, keep meticulous records of all income and expenses.
 It’s wise to hire an accountant experienced with rental businesses — ideally, one who has worked with landlords and understands the nuances of short-term rentals.

 Your accountant will likely recommend opening a separate business checking account.
 Separating your Airbnb business finances from your personal finances simplifies bookkeeping.
-For example, tracking startup costs is much easier when all expenses are paid from a dedicated business account and many of these expenses may be offset against taxes on your profits.
+Tracking startup costs, for example, is much easier when all expenses are paid from a dedicated business account and many of the expenses may be offset against taxes on your profits.
 Keeping a separate account also helps you build discipline as an entrepreneur, ensuring that business funds aren’t casually used for personal expenses.

 Business insurance is crucial for your Airbnb operation.
 Your LLC should secure buildings and contents insurance policies on the property, along with a commercial general liability insurance policy.
 Additionally, consider business income insurance to cover losses during periods when the property is uninhabitable, such as after fire damage or other major incidents.

-Tracking bookings and inquiries may be easy enough initially.
-However, as your Airbnb business grows, consider obtaining property management software to make this process seamless and prevent double bookings.
+Tracking bookings and inquiries may be easy initially.
+As your Airbnb business grows, however, consider obtaining property management software to make the process seamless and prevent double bookings.

 Double bookings must be avoided at all costs.
 If a client arrives at your property and discovers another occupant, they’ll complain to Airbnb and leave a terrible review for your business.
-You’ll also risk losing future revenue from repeat guests as many travelers return to their favorite destinations year after year.
+You’ll also risk losing future revenue from repeat guests, since many travelers return to their favorite destinations year after year.

 Hanig offered additional advice for treating your Airbnb operation as a true business:

-According to Airbnb data, in 2023, the typical Airbnb host in the United States earned around $14,000, with U.S. hosts collectively earning $24 billion.
+An Airbtics revenue data report revealed that a short-term-rental host can make up to three and a half times more than a long-term landlord, with the typical U.S. Airbnb host earning $36,678 per year.
 According to Hanig, the bigger your Airbnb network, the more you stand to earn.
-“In our experience, full-time Airbnb hosts can increase their revenue by 20 to 30 percent simply by being proactive about pricing, guest reviews and property upgrades,” Hanig explained.
+“In our experience, full-time Airbnb hosts can increase their revenue by 20 to 30 percent simply by being proactive about pricing, guest reviews and property upgrades,” he said.
 “It also opens doors to networking within the hospitality industry and scaling through multiple properties.”

 Beyond providing a robust income source, starting an Airbnb business can bring the following benefits:

 Hanig says control over your financial growth is a significant benefit of Airbnb entrepreneurship.
-“You’re not just earning from the rental; you’re also building a brand as a host,” Hanig noted.
-“Full-time hosts can offer tailored experiences that drive higher nightly rates and occupancy rates.
+“You’re not just earning from the rental; you’re also building a brand as a host,” he said.
+“Full-time hosts can offer tailored experiences that drive higher nightly rates and occupancy rates.”

-Cabrera agrees that creating a seamless guest experience is vital when transitioning from part-time to full-time Airbnb hosting. “[Offer] clean and well-maintained properties, fast responses and thoughtful touches like local guides or welcome packages,” Cabrera suggested.
+Cabrera agrees that creating a seamless guest experience is vital when transitioning from part-time to full-time Airbnb hosting. “[Offer] clean and well-maintained properties, fast responses, and thoughtful touches like local guides or welcome packages,” he said.
 “It’s all about consistency that superhosts get there.”

 Being an Airbnb host also requires honing organizational skills (or hiring someone with those skills) to avoid double bookings and ensure a proper maintenance and cleaning schedule.
 With the right planning and attitude, becoming a full-time Airbnb entrepreneur could be the perfect venture for you.